aitdgit/CISHack-AITDGIT/PredictX/README.md

 ```
 npm install
 ```
-Run this command in / and /backend directory
+Run this command in main (/) and /backend directory
 #### 4. Fireup the Backend server
 ```
 nodemon server.js